Illinois General Assembly

 (20 ILCS 701/20)

 Sec.
 20. Coordination with economic development activities.
-The Department must coordinate the administration of the High Technology School-to-Work Program, including the targeting of projects, with the Department's technology related planning and economic development initiatives.
+The Department may coordinate the administration of the High Technology School-to-Work Program, including the targeting of projects, with the Department's technology related planning and economic development initiatives.

 20 ILCS 701/25